lorriman/lastfmsearcher/README.md

 ### API info

+The app has only been compiled in Android and Linux desktop versions.

-I don't include my personal developer's LastFM api key.
+I don't include my developer's LastFM api key.

 If you wish to compile and run you must create a file called lastfm_api.json in the assets folder (placed in the root folder as usual) with your own LastFM developer's api key.